Call 24/7

 What is soot?
 Not often a question that you’d think to ask in Florida, but surprisingly enough, there are a lot of Florida homes with soot laden areas, such as chimneys.

-Often encountered after a home fire with smoke damage, soot can also occur from burning candles, a furnace, and of course, a fireplace.
+Often encountered after a home fire with smoke damage, this residue can also occur from burning candles, a furnace, and of course, a fireplace.

-Read on for more information about soot, the health issues it can cause, and when soot requires the attention of a professional.
+Read on for more information about this type of residue, the health issues it can cause, and when it requires the attention of a professional.

 Soot is a fine black or brown powder that is formed as a byproduct of incomplete combustion.
 In other words, it’s the residue left behind after something doesn’t burn all the way.
 Unfortunately, it’s not just an unsightly issue in a home, it’s also a health hazard.